ianfun/xcc/README.md

 ![](jit.png)

-## Building
+## Setting up your environment - Install LLVM

 The main driver is tests/main.cpp.

 XCC provides makefiles in tests directory.

-In Windows, a MSYS2 installation is recommended for convenience(you can download binarys without building them!).
+In Windows, a MSYS2 installation is recommended for convenience(you can download binarys without building from source!).

 you can install LLVM via